 Situated between EPCOT and Disney’s Hollywood Studios, this mid-range resort is a prime location for couples looking to take in as much Disney fun as they can.

-The vibe of the resort is early-to-mid 1900s Eastern Seaboard, as it takes architectural cues from New England’s colonial-style hotels.
+The resort’s vibe is early-to-mid 1900s Eastern Seaboard, as it takes architectural cues from New England’s colonial-style hotels.
 The Coney Island-style feel gives a timeless vibe, and the quaint, quiet garden courts dotting the resort grounds make it feel like home.

 Entering the lobby, you’ll find whimsical designs abound.
-The interior has almost a fun, upbeat, carnival-inspired style, with images of roller coasters, carousels, colorful rugs, vintage furnishings, and hardwood floors.
+The interior has almost a fun, upbeat, carnival-inspired style, with images of roller coasters, carousels, colourful rugs, vintage furnishings, and hardwood floors.

 Rooms include a spacious closet, a private balcony or patio, climate control, a mini-refrigerator, and a coffee maker.
 Inside the closet, you’ll find an iron and ironing board, a safe, and hangers to hang your jacket or other belongings.
 Room rates range from $350 and up per night.

-Couples enjoying a vacation together can ride around Crescent Lake on a boat, or visit EPCOT and Disney’s Hollywood Studios to make some magical memories.
-Afterward, dip your toes in the Luna Park Pool or rent bikes to stroll around the resort grounds.
+Couples enjoying a vacation together can ride around Crescent Lake on a boat or visit EPCOT and Disney’s Hollywood Studios to make some magical memories.
+Afterwards, dip your toes in the Luna Park Pool or rent bikes to stroll around the resort grounds.

 At night, be sure to visit The BoardWalk.
 It lights up at night with bright lights and thumping music.
 Nightlife-loving twosomes can enjoy the Atlantic Dance Hall or Abracadabar for drinks and magical entertainment.